sybilhoangRG/support.balsamiq.com/content/tutorials/firstmockup.md

 * * *

 Congratulations!
 You have now completed your first wireframe with [Balsamiq](https://balsamiq.com/products/)!
-You are on your way to become an User Experience (UX) expert! :)
+You are on your way to become a User Experience (UX) expert! :)

-For more information on any of the topics covered here, see the [Full Balsamiq Documentation](https://docs.balsamiq.com/).
+For more information on any of the topics covered here, see the [full Balsamiq Documentation](https://docs.balsamiq.com/).